 Ross-Dauncey Student Loan Endowment Fund

-The Ross-Dauncey Student Loan has been put in place to help Mechanical Engineering Students by providing low interest loans to help pay for school.
-This loan is based loosely on need so applicants will need to have completed a Free Application for Federal Student Aid (FAFSA).
-Applicants will also need to complete a promissory note (available in 105 SSB).
+The Ross-Dauncey Student Loan has been put in place to help Mechanical Engineering Students by providing an interest free (up to ten years) loan to help pay for school.
+This loan is based loosely on need meaning applicants will need to have completed a Free Application for Federal Student Aid (FAFSA).
+Successful applicants will also need to complete a Truth and Lending Form (available in 105 SSB).

 Duration: One academic year (renewable)